KLM: Social media

 In June 2013, KLM launched its own 3D strategy game "Aviation Empire" for iOS and Android platforms.
 The game allows users to experience airline management.
 Players manage KLM from its establishment until the present; they can invest in a fleet, build a network with international destinations and develop airports.
 The game combines the digital world with the real world by enabling the unlocking of airports by GPS check-ins.

 Philanthropy

 KLM started KLM AirCares, a program that aids underprivileged children in developing countries to which KLM flies, in 1999.
 The airline collects money and airmiles from passengers.
 In 2012, new applications for support from the program were suspended because it needed an overhaul.

 Destinations

-KLM and its partners serve 133 destinations in 70 countries on five continents from their hub at Amsterdam Airport Schiphol.
+KLM and its partners serve 163 destinations in 70 countries on five continents from their hub at Amsterdam Airport Schiphol.
 Codeshare agreements bring the total amount of destinations available via KLM to 826.

+In November 2024, KLM announced additional three new routes from Amsterdam; San Diego, Georgetown and Hyderabad which will commence in May, June and September respectively.
+The route to San Diego and Hyderabad will be direct flights connecting the two cities, while the flights to Georgetown will have a brief stopover in Sint Maarten.

 Codeshare agreements

 KLM has codeshare agreements with the following airlines: